 - Supervision and privacy.
 Sightlines to and from the restrooms are typically provided through a combination of low gates, partitions and/or half doors.
 This type of configuration provides adequate privacy for children through preschool age while allowing sufficient supervision by adults in the classroom.
-The sketch above illustrates this arrangement. - Code requirements.
-The state child care licensing agency, plumbing officials, and building officials generally have requirements regarding the quantity of plumbing fixtures required for the number of children who will be using them, how the bathrooms are configured, and how they must accommodate children with physical disabilities.
+The sketch to the right illustrates this arrangement. - licensing agency, plumbing officials, and building officials generally have requirements regarding the quantity of plumbing fixtures required for the number of children who will be using them, how the bathrooms are configured, and how they must accommodate children with physical disabilities.
 These requirements are typically included in each agency's statewide regulations.
 Requirements are usually consistent across the different agencies, but not always, so it is important to review all of the regulations in the early stages of the project and meet with the appropriate officials from each agency to resolve any conflicts or ambiguities. - Fixture height.
 Toilets and lavatories in children's restrooms should be mounted at child-appropriate heights so that children can easily and safely use them on their own with minimal assistance from teachers.
 In certain jurisdictions, the mounting heights are specified in the state child care licensing and/or accessibility regulations.
 The following are general recommendations for mounting heights for different age groups, but be sure to check on specific requirements in your state:

 AGE GROUP TOILET HEIGHT LAVATORY HEIGHT

-TODDLER 12" 18"
+Toddler 12" 18"

-PRESCHOOL 12" 22"
+Preschool 12" 22"

-KINDERGARTEN 15" 30"
+Kindergarten 15" 30"